sandhawke/open-namespace-process/README.md

 ## Updating terms

-Process allows any editor of an "unstable" term to edit its documentation at will via PR.
+This process allows any editor of an "unstable" term to edit its documentation at will via PR.
 They may also add co-editors, subject to assent of the new editors, and change the implementation list.
 They may also resign, by removing themselves from the editors list.

 ## Orphaned terms